ninetailsrabbit/indie-blueprint-docs/README.md

 ### SoundPool

-A pool of `AudioStreamPlayer` globally available.
-You can increase or decrease the number and select the bus you want to use in each stream
+The `SoundPool` autoload provides globally available pool of `AudioStreamPlayer`.
+You can increase or decrease the number of the pool and play streams when become available.

 By default it creates **32** `AudioStreamPlayer` nodes.